-For the year ended 31 March 2012, turnover of manufacturing business segment from external customers reduced from HK\$178,847,000 to HK\$141,503,000.
-The fall in turnover was mainly due to continued decrease of export sales to Japan and the weakness of its two core markets, Europe and the U.S.
+For the year ended 31 March 2013, turnover of manufacturing business segment from external customers decreased by around 5% to approximately HK\$134,773,000.
+The decrease in turnover was mainly due to the decrease in sales to Europe and Asian countries.
+The lower turnover reflects the continued weak and unstable market demand in global.

-Geographically, sales to Europe decreased from HK\$60,245,000 to HK\$53,395,000 and sales to the U.S. decreased from HK\$24,029,000 to HK\$16,638,000.
-The sovereign debt crisis in Europe continued suppressing market demand.
-Customers in these markets stayed conservative during the reporting year.
-Export sales to Japan for the year reduced to HK\$3,782,000 compared with HK\$28,544,000 of last year.
-Japan became an unimportant market to the Group.
-Sales in Hong Kong decreased from HK\$19,215,000 to HK\$17,427,000.
-Sales in the PRC market dropped slightly from HK\$17,631,000 to HK\$17,361,000.
-Apart from the major markets, sales to other countries including Australia, Korea, Malaysia, Singapore and India etc. increased by around 13% to HK\$32,900,000.
-This was mainly attributed to the increase of sales to India and Malaysia.
+Geographically, sales to Europe decreased from approximately HK\$53,395,000 to approximately HK\$49,328,000.
+Market demands in Europe remained unstable and volatile during the reporting year.
+Sales to the U.S. increased from approximately HK\$16,638,000 to approximately HK\$19,252,000.
+Sales in Hong Kong decreased from approximately HK\$17,427,000 to approximately HK\$16,956,000.
+Sales in the PRC market decreased slightly from approximately HK\$17,361,000 to approximately HK\$17,142,000.
+Apart from the major markets, sales to other countries including Australia, Japan, Canada, India, Korea, Singapore and Malaysia, etc. decreased from approximately HK\$36,682,000 to approximately HK\$32,095,000.
+This was mainly due to the decrease in sales to Malaysia and Japan.

-In terms of product category, sales of belt products decreased to HK\$123,688,000 (2011: HK\$166,619,000).
-Sales of leather goods and other accessories were approximately HK\$17,815,000 (2011: HK\$12,228,000).
-Gross profit margin decreased from around 27% to around 22% which was mainly due to the increase in labor cost as a result of an increase of statutory minimum wages in the PRC and appreciation of Renminbi during the reporting year.
-Lower factory utilization also affected the gross margin.
-Fixed manufacturing cost per unit was higher as a result of output volume reduced.
+In terms of product category, sales of belts decreased to approximately HK\$122,312,000 (2012: approximately HK\$123,688,000) and sales of leather goods and other accessories decreased to approximately HK\$12,461,000 (2012: approximately HK\$17,815,000).
+Gross profit margin decreased from around 22% to around 18% which was mainly due to an increase in raw material cost including cowhide leather and hardware accessories and increase in labor cost in the reporting year.
+Lower factory utilization continued to affect the gross margin adversely.
+As a result of continued pressure on our profit margin, the manufacturing business segment incurred an operating loss of approximately HK\$5,462,000 in the reporting year.